-All travellers, including Singapore residents, who arrive in Singapore from countries with risk of yellow fever transmission and do not have a valid yellow fever vaccination certificate, are liable to be quarantined under Section 31 of the Infectious Disease Act, for up to six days upon arrival in Singapore.
+To protect against the risk of importation and transmission of yellow fever in Singapore, all travellers, including Singapore residents, with travel history to countries with risk of yellow fever transmission (i.e. wholly or partly endemic for yellow fever) in the six days prior to arrival in Singapore are required to have a valid yellow fever vaccination certificate.
+Otherwise, they are liable to be quarantined under Section 31 of the Infectious Disease Act, for up to six days upon arrival in Singapore.
 Non-residents who refuse quarantine will be turned away and returned to his/her place of origin or last port of embarkation.

 This approach is consistent with the World Health Organization's recommendations in the International Health Regulations (IHR 2005).

 The International Certificate of Vaccination for yellow fever is only considered valid 10 days after vaccination and the validity lasts for the life of the person vaccinated.

 Please ask your doctor to review your suitability for the yellow fever vaccine.